-The Hindu American Foundation and the vast majority of Hinduism’s leading sampradayas (traditions) regard the ethical treatment of animals as fundamental to the core Hindu belief that the Divine exists in all living beings, both human and non-human, and Vasudhaiva Kutumbakam, the whole world is one family.
-Animals and plants are not regarded as mere objects for wanton human use and consumption in the Hindu tradition.
-Rather, they are equally embodied with the existence of the Divine and are fully deserving of respect and human compassion.
+The Hindu American Foundation and the vast majority of Hinduism’s leading sampradaya (religious traditions) regard the ethical treatment of non-human animals as a fundamental application of the Hindu understanding that the Divine exists in all living beings.
+No animal is merely an object for wanton human use and consumption in the Hindu tradition.
+Rather, all are equally embodied with the Divine and are fully deserving of respect and compassion.

 Hinduism, the world’s oldest living religion, is a rich collection of hundreds of spiritual and philosophical traditions followed throughout Asia for more than 5,000 years.
 Amongst these traditions are some of the earliest teachings promoting the ethical treatment of animals — the basis of which stems from the concepts of karma and samsara (reincarnation), ahimsa (non-harming), and the understanding that the Divine is present in all living beings, including both human and non-human.

 Despite differences in form, ability, intelligence, and self-awareness amongst varying life forms, the existence of the life-principle or soul in all forms binds all of existence and demands peaceful, respectful coexistence amongst humans, animals and other elements of nature.

 In the Mahabharata epic, Lord Krishna chastises his cousin for carelessly chopping down a tree to release pent up anger by saying, “Humans should take from this planet only that which is necessary for our survival.”
 He continues to explain that when societies begin to violate this principle, all of humanity will be forced to face the repercussions as all life is interconnected and serves its unique purpose in the world.